fbpx

 Talent is Elevated

-When excellence is the focus, talent becomes key.
+When pursuing excellence is the focus, talent becomes key.
 A musician’s spiritual condition is a lessor concern or even ignored.

 Some churches even recruit talent from anywhere they can find it, regardless of a person’s faith or lack thereof, disregarding his or her lifestyle or priorities.